Date: 28 November 2017. Paralyzed by

 Today I went to a local grocery store called Aldi's.
 I bought

 blackberries and raspberries.
-Some I'll can and the rest will be
+Some I will can and the rest will be

 eaten.
-I've made a lot of preserves, jams and sauces of late.
+I have made a lot of preserves, jams and sauces of late.
 A

 My old shirts ↑ become disposable cleaning cloths.